Skip to main content

 At the Andersen Lab at Scripps Research we try to understand questions such as: how do viruses emerge, spread, evolve, and go from causing small-scale outbreaks to large-scale epidemics?
 How can we diagnose them better and discover novel ones?
 How do they develop resistance to countermeasures and what molecular and immunological factors govern the underlying mechanisms?
 Critically, by addressing these questions, can we develop new and effective vaccines and medicines, while informing outbreak responses?
 The research in our laboratory is aimed at tackling these questions using an integrated approach of computation, experimentation, genomics, and large-scale data analysis.
 We also more broadly employ quantitative approaches across scientific disciplines, ranging from microbiology to human immunology and genetics.

 The Andersen Laboratory was established at Scripps Research in the summer of 2015 in beautiful La Jolla, California.
 We are strong proponents of open data and open science, and we are big believers in collaborating across scientific disciplines.
-To this end, we are actively engaged in several of our research initiatives, including the Global Health Initiative at Scripps Research, the Center for Viral Systems Biology, the Viral Hemorrhagic Fever Consortium, the West African Research Network for Infectious Diseases, and the WestNile 4K Project.
+To this end, we are actively engaged in several of our research initiatives, including the Global Health Initiative at Scripps Research, the Center for Viral Systems Biology, the Viral Hemorrhagic Fever Consortium, the West African Research Network for Infectious Diseases, SEARCH, and the WestNile 4K Project.

 Ready to learn more about the lab?
 Check out the people working here, our research, publications, and data.